chuckmasterson/chuckmasterson.github.io/_posts/2019-04-14-heading-home.md

 kingdom.)
 I’m reminded of a conversation I had with a classmate in high school.
 I asked if she thought much about global warming and what people could do about it.
 “Oh, I don’t worry about that,” she said.
 “The Rapture will be coming before any of that happens.”
-Those of us who have scrapped Christianity in favor of more secural eschatologies have kept the same story but in slightly different garb: Heaven has been swapped out for a vaguely scientific version of the same, a “true” home in interplanetary colonies (witness Russian rocket scientist Konstantin Tsiolkovsky’s pseudo-profound and often-repeated inanity, “The Earth is humanity’s cradle, but mankind cannot stay
+Those of us who have scrapped Christianity in favor of more secular eschatologies have kept the same story but in slightly different garb: Heaven has been swapped out for a vaguely scientific version of the same, a “true” home in interplanetary colonies (witness Russian rocket scientist Konstantin Tsiolkovsky’s pseudo-profound and often-repeated inanity, “The Earth is humanity’s cradle, but mankind cannot stay